Got a good poker face? Or maybe you have a good pinochle hand? Perhaps you long to meditate or perfect a new art in your golden years…

-When I moved to Punta Gorda on the southern coast of Belize I was more than happy to immerse myself in the laid-back lifestyle of the people there, but it took me a while to slow down.
+When I moved to Punta Gorda, on the southern coast of Belize, I was more than happy to immerse myself in the laid-back lifestyle of the people there, but it took me a while to sit back.
 On more than one occasion I was asked, “Where’s the fire, sis?”
-I realized I needed to slow down—and fast.
+I realized I needed to relax—and fast.
 No need to prove that I could get the job done in a hurry… no time clock to punch… no sign-in sheet to prove I got to work on time…

-But after a couple of months of hammock-swinging I felt an urge for activity.
-I called back home and told some members of my family that there was nothing much to do in Punta Gorda… Wrong!
+But, after a couple of months of hammock-swinging, I felt an urge for activity.
+I called back home and told some members of my family that there was nothing much to do in Punta Gorda…

 Another bus ride to the Placencia area was almost too much for me to take in.
 Some houses in this region are surrounded by moats, with a lagoon on one side and the sea across the road.
 Magnificent!

-Once I saw the northern town of Corozal I decided to up stakes from Punta Gorda in the far south and move to this town in the far north of the country.
+Once I saw the northern town of Corozal, I decided to pull up stakes from Punta Gorda in the far south and move to this town in the far north of the country.
 After settling in here, I found myself asking around again about what there was to do…

 Trying out the local fruits, vegetables, and traditional foods has kept me busy—and locals love to share their unique nosh with curious newcomers.
 I’ve sampled many dishes and fell in love with most (even the spicy ones that I thought would be too much for me).
 There are plenty of restaurants that cater to American or European tastes.
-And, if I want something really homey, I can always travel the 9 miles over to Chetumal, Mexico, where there are an array of comfortable choices… even a McDonalds for those who care.
+And, if I want something really homey, I can always travel the 9 miles over to Chetumal, Mexico, to indulge in its many comfortable choices… even a McDonalds for those who care.

 Not only are locals open and hospitable to newcomers, but so are the many expats that now live here.
-There are many from Canada, the United States, and England, among other countries.
+They’ve found their way here from Canada, the United States, and England, among other countries.